nodestream-proj/nodestream/docs/docs/reference/argument-resovlers.md

 # Argument Resolvers

-An `ArgumentResolver` allows you to inline a value into the Pipeline file before the pipeline is initialzed.
+An `ArgumentResolver` allows you to inline a value into the Pipeline file before the pipeline is initialized.
 This can be useful for passing configuration from files, environment, secret stores, and the like.
 By default, nodestream ships with a few built in argument resolvers.

 ## `!include`

-Loads another yaml file and inlines the contents of that file into the location its supplied.
-For example, imagine you want to store the list of file globs seperate from the `FileExtractor` itself.
+Loads another yaml file and inlined the contents of that file into the location its supplied.
+For example, imagine you want to store the list of file globs separate from the `FileExtractor` itself.
 The file path can be referenced relatively or absolutely.

 ### Example